FlorianClaudiuG/CalculatorTest/README.md

 # CalculatorTest
-Year 1 Programming assignment.
+Year 1 University Programming assignment.
 Basic console calculator designed to run on a test framework provided by the lecturers.

 The test framework has been provided for us, alongside CalculatorFinal.dll, our lecturer's already compiled solution.